milangroshev/niryo-one-digital-twin/digital-twin-service/niryo-one-stack/niryo-one-control/README.md

 To run the simulated drivers:
 - `sudo ./run_example.sh`
 - Verify that the container is up and running:
-    - `sudo docker ps` - in the output you should be able to see the `sim-drivers` container up and running
+    - `sudo docker ps` - in the output you should be able to see the `control` container up and running